getml/getml-relbench/README.md

-# getML Community Data Science Challenge
+# Data Science Challenge - getML Community

-Welcome to the [getML](https://getml.com/) Community Data Science Challenge!
+Welcome to our [getML](https://getml.com/) Data Science Challenge!
 This challenge invites you to tackle a series of relational learning benchmark problems using [getML FastProp](https://getml.com/latest/user_guide/concepts/feature_engineering/#feature-engineering-algorithms-fastprop) — the [fastest open-source tool](https://github.com/getml/getml-community?tab=readme-ov-file#benchmarks) for automated feature engineering on relational and time-series data.

 Ready to elevate your data science skills and make a real impact?
 Here's what awaits you: